someflydays/physics-simulation/docs/README.md

 ```bash
 ./app
 ```
-You should see console output indicating the positions of several particles, verifying the simulation is running as expected.
+You should see console output indicating properties of several particles, verifying the simulation is running as expected.
 <br>

 ## Running the Application in a Docker Container